 - Wired Connection.
-If you are using the wired network adapter, you can make your settings from either of those, or you can change them here. - Wireless Connection.
-If you are using a wireless ActionTec adapter, and are using a static IP address, you must make your static settings here.
+If you are using the wired network adapter, you can make your settings in the Wizard or the Control Panel, or you can change them here. - Wireless Connection.
+If you are using a wireless adapter, and are using a static IP address, you must make your static settings here.